 But a concussion changes how the brain works.
 Younger people, teens especially, can have lasting cognitive effects like short-term memory loss or an inability to focus.

-And every concussion makes a kid more vulnerable to another concussion.
+And every concussion makes a child more vulnerable to another concussion.

-So treat the concussion like a brain injury, not like a mere bump to the head.
+So treat a concussion like a brain injury, not like a mere bump to the head.

 Know the signs and symptoms of a concussion.
 This Concussion Awareness Training Tool is one of the best resources I’ve seen.

-If you think something is “off”, take your child to the pediatrician or a qualified medical provider.
+If you think something is “off”, even if they are not displaying the common symptoms of a child brain injury, call a pediatrician or a qualified medical provider.